 After the tea, we went to the Union where students gathered nightly to dance.
 Looking to my left, I saw a tall and handsome young man.
 His engaging smile spoke volumes about his love for music and dancing.
 I dreamt of peering into his thoughtful, romantic eyes with lashes that would be the envy of any girl.
 OK, he didn’t have dark hair; he was blonde like me.
 I imagined myself encircled by his muscular arms.
 Other than that, he was my poster boy.
 Now there is someone I would like to meet, I thought.
 But the evening evaporated and Carol and I sauntered back to our dorms before opportunity knocked.

 “I don’t know if you are there or not, but if you are—- show me you exist by making something wonderful happen.
-Right now, I wish I were a cloud floating along care free.
+Right now, I wish I were a cloud floating along carefree.
 But if you are there, you can have my life,” I cried out.

 My older brother, Bill, and I had many conversations on summer nights as we sat on the lawn looked up at the stars.

-If God did exist, I thought, couldn’t he communicate with me, as a human being?
+If God did exist, I thought, couldn’t he communicate with me, a human being?
 Couldn’t he reveal himself in some way?

 God had answered my prayers by making something wonderful happen in my life.
 As a result, I gave my life to Christ and soon after Larry did as well.
-We know that we are gifts to one another and even after 48 years of marriage, the flame grows stronger.
+We know that we are gifts to one another and even after many years of marriage, the flame grows stronger.
 There is a God who designed us for one another and each Valentine Day is special to us.